- jollification (n.)

 - "stoop or duck quickly; elude by darting or dodging," c.
 1500, alternative spelling of jook.
 Hence joukery "underhanded dealing" (1560s) and extended forms joukery-pawkery (1680s), joukery-cookery (1822).

 - unit of electrical energy, 1882, coined in recognition of British physicist James P. Joule (1818-1889).
 The surname is a variant of Joel.
 Related: Joulemeter.

 - "to jolt or shake," especially by rough riding, mid-15c., of unknown origin, perhaps a blend of jump and bounce.
 "Several words in -ounce, as bounce, flounce, pounce, trounce are of obscure history" [OED].
 Related: Jounced; jouncing.
 The noun is 1787, from the verb.

 - journal (n.)

-- mid-14c., "book of church services," from Anglo-French jurnal, from Old French jornel, "a day; time; a day's travel or work" (12c., Modern French journal), noun use of adjective meaning "daily, of the day," from Late Latin diurnalis "daily" (see diurnal).
+- mid-14c., "book of church services," from Anglo-French jurnal, from Old French jornel, "a day; time; a day's travel or work" (12c., Modern French journal), properly "that which takes place daily," noun use of adjective meaning "daily, of the day," from Late Latin diurnalis "daily" (see diurnal).